veigaribo/qveen/README.md

   `-p name="value"` will set the value `value` to the prompt named `name`.
 The value should be valid for the respective kind of prompt.
-  If providing a value for a `select` prompt, use the option's `title` on the right-hand side: `-p selection="Title's option"`;
+  If providing a value for a `select` prompt, use the option's `title` on the right-hand side: `-p selection="Option's title"`;
 - `--meta-key` / `-m`: Changes the key in which to look for metadata from the default of `meta`.
 Must be a top-level field;
 - `--left-delim` / `-l`: Changes the string to use as the left delimiter of actions in the templates from the default `{{`;
-- `--right-delim` / `-r`: Changes the string to use as the right delimiter of actions in the templates instead of the default `}}`.
+- `--right-delim` / `-r`: Changes the string to use as the right delimiter of actions in the templates from the default `}}`.
-- `--overwrite` / `-y`: Skips the confirmation that Qveen would require before writing over existing files.
+- `--overwrite` / `-y`: Skips the confirmation that Qveen would normally require before writing over existing files.
 - `--help` / `-h`: Displays information and immediately exits.

 `--template` and `--output` will be expanded as templates in the same